rotundasoftware/backbone.collectionView/README.md

 * Supports single and multiple selection through meta-key and shift clicks, as you would expect from a SELECT element.
 * Adds "selected" css class to selected li or tr, allowing you to easily style selected items.
 * Allows a user to reorder the collection by dragging and dropping and automatically applies the new order to the collection.
-* Keeps track of selected model(s) and fires events when selection is changed.
+* Keeps track of selected model(s) and fires events when the selection is changed.
 * Supports changing the currently selected model(s) through up and down arrow key presses.
 * Allows you to filter which models are selectable, sortable, and visible.
 * Fires a variety of events allowing you to add your own behavior based on user actions.